HienNguyen2311/deals_agents/README.md

 ## Project Report

+The Project Report presents a synthesis of the project's methodology, experimental setup, and results.
+Key findings include:

 1. Fine-Tuning Improves Model Specialization for Price Prediction

 * Fine-tuning Meta's LLaMA-3.1 using QLoRA led to a substantial performance improvement, reducing Mean Absolute Error (MAE) from 95.49 to 24.99, nearly matching the performance of much larger proprietary models like GPT-4o